-Alley Cat Allies is taking action after our in-depth investigation in Berkeley County, West Virginia, revealed that Berkeley County Animal Control intentionally, knowingly, and recklessly withheld critical veterinary treatment from animals in its shelter, causing extreme suffering and, in some cases, death.
+Alley Cat Allies is taking action after our in-depth investigation in Berkeley County, West Virginia, revealed that Berkeley County Animal Control intentionally, knowingly, and/or recklessly withheld critical veterinary treatment from animals in its shelter, causing extreme suffering and, in some cases, death.

 Animal cruelty laws in West Virginia make it an offense to withhold “medical treatment, necessary to sustain normal health and fitness or to end the suffering of any animal.”
 Berkeley County Animal Control routinely violates these laws.

 Animal cruelty laws apply just as much to Berkeley County Animal Control as to any member of the general public, especially since it is the very public office created to uphold them.

 Alley Cat Allies is seeking justice for the animals abused at the Berkeley County Animal Control shelter.
 We are focused on creating a humane animal control agency that adheres to laws and best practices, earns the trust of the community, and guarantees real protection for animals.

 On November 23, 2021, Alley Cat Allies filed a writ of mandamus in the state’s highest court: the Supreme Court of Appeals of West Virginia.
 This lawsuit asks the Court to compel Berkeley County Animal Control to comply with the law by providing necessary veterinary care for the animals in its care.

 We are also calling for an immediate halt on animal intake and for an investigation into Animal Control’s shelter operations.

 Watch this page for more breaking news and updates.